express-rate-limit/express-slow-down/README.md

 });
 ```

+## `req.slowDown`

-A `req.slowDown` property is added to all requests with the `current`, and `remaining` number of requests for usage in your application code.
+A `req.slowDown` property is added to all requests with the following fields:

+- `limit`: The options.delayAfter value (defaults to 1)
+- `current`: The number of requests in the current window
+- `remaining`: The number of requests remaining before rate-limiting begins
+- `resetTime`: When the window will reset and current will return to 0, and remaining will return to limit (in milliseconds since epoch - compare to Date.now()).
+Note: this field depends on store support.
+It will be undefined if the store does not provide the value.
+- `delay`: Amount of delay imposed on current request (milliseconds)

 ## Configuration